perftools/php-profiler/README.md

 ### MongoDB Saver

+NOTE: Saving directly to MongoDB is discouraged, use Upload/File/Stack saver instead.

 For saving directly to MongoDB you would need [ext-mongo] for PHP 5 and [ext-mongodb] with [alcaeus/mongo-php-adapter] package for PHP 7 along with `perftools/xhgui-collector` package: